Vidal Basco

 Vidal Basco Mamani (born 8 February 1996) is a Bolivian long-distance runner.
 He won a bronze medal in the 10,000 metres at the 2019 South American Championships.
 He currently holds national records in the 5000 and 10,000 metres.

+In December 2023, Bosco was served with a four-year ban backdated to July 2023 for an anti-doping rule violation after testing positive for clenbuterol in October 2022.